Ksheekey/Greener-Stocks/README.md

 Meriane Franco
 Ravi Patel

-Greener stocks

-  This project was our attempt at importing important information concerning the S&P 500 and using that information to assist anyone looking to learn mora about the current and possibly future status of stock prices.

-*The home page is meant to be a comfortable place for our end users as they look at both stock specific charts and also charts that present information concerning the entire s&p 500.
+*The home page is meant to be a comfortable place

 *Our drop down menue allows for a closer look at all chart we use in the home page.